LEMSS2025/LEMSS-Platform/readme.md

 5. **Large Language Model Integration**
    Leverages powerful LLMs (Large Language Models) like Llama to generate document tailored to improve rankings.
 These models can be configured with specific parameters, such as temperature and token limits, to produce optimized results.

-6. **TREC Text Parsing and Management**
+6. **Warm-Start Mechanism**
-   Facilitates the extraction and management of documents and queries from TREC text files.
-This feature ensures that relevant data is accurately parsed and prepared for use in the competition.
+    Supports a warm-start mechanism that initializes the competition with pre-generated documents, allowing agents to start from a known state.
+This feature is useful for seeding the competition with initial data or for testing specific scenarios.
+This mechanism can be used to resume the competition from a previous state.

 7. **Automated Game History Logging**
    Automatically logs each stage of the competition, including document generations, rankings, and feedback.
 This logging is crucial for transparency and allows for detailed post-competition analysis.